scootcho/bitcoinj-bounties/README.md

 Multi-Sig BIP32 Wallets in [bitcoinj](https://github.com/bitcoinj/bitcoinj)
 =================

-This is a proposal for accelerating Development of Married Wallets.
+This is a proposal for accelerating development of Married Wallets.

 WHO WE ARE
 ----------